-That same year, Harrah’s underwent a major shift in how it approached marketing communications.
+That same year, the casino company, then operating as Harrah’s, underwent a significant shift in how it approached marketing communications.
 With over 20 properties carrying the Harrah’s banner, the company had a national image campaign mixed with countless advertising themes running in the various local markets.
-There wasn’t a clear message.
+There was not a clear message.
 Starting with input from focus groups around the country, the brand team developed positioning and concepts.
-Then, they went back and tested again, further identifying executional elements such as voiceover styles, age of talent and music.
-The process of establishing the overall brand positioning started in August of 2000 and eventually launched at the national and local levels in March of 2001.
-The new brand leveraged the emotions associated with playing slots at Harrah’s which were uncovered during the research phase – why visits to Harrah’s mattered to customers.
-Although the brand positioning resulted in a library of new creative elements, it did not lead to a logo change, but rather a consistent application of the mark.
+Then, they tested again, further identifying execution elements such as voiceover styles, age of talent, and music.
+Establishing the overall brand positioning started in August of 2000 and eventually launched at the national and local levels in March of 2001.
+The new brand leveraged the emotions associated with playing slots at Harrah’s, uncovered during the research phase – why visits to Harrah’s mattered to customers.
+Although the brand positioning resulted in a library of new creative elements, it did not lead to a logo change but rather a consistent mark application.

-When Isle of Capri Casinos added a new brand to their portfolio in 2007, it was expected by some to change the face of the company.
+When the former Isle of Capri Casinos added a new brand to its portfolio in 2007, some expected it to change the face of the company.
 The challenge was that not much else was changing.
-A new management team put the brakes of the “rebranding” in order to align the company objectives to a defined strategy – matching asset class, market growth and competition to the brand.
-The result was a bifurcated challenger brand strategy that was focused on experience or value, but always based on fun: Isle and Lady Luck.
-It was only then, that we started changing logos.
+A new management team put the brakes on the “rebranding” to align the company objectives to a defined strategy – matching asset class, market growth, and competition to the brand.
+The result was a bifurcated challenger brand strategy focused on experience or value but always based on the fun: Isle and Lady Luck.
+It was only then that we started changing logos.

-Brand vision is at the beginning of any brand project.
+The brand vision is at the beginning of any brand project.
 It is the heritage and foundation on which you build.
 Mature brands, however, can often become so rooted in their vision that it becomes difficult to adapt and change with the market.
-But, you don’t need to choose between tradition and change.
+But you do not need to choose between tradition and change.
 The key is balancing the two.
-You must align your brand vision with consumer shifts so that you can remain relevant to your customer.
+You must align your brand vision with consumer shifts to remain relevant to your customer.

-Is there a disconnect between what the identity and experiences are saying today as opposed to when you originated the brand?
+Is there a disconnect between what the identity and experiences are saying today compared to when you originated the brand?